 - Here’s where you can add any other helpful information to your resume

-- For example, this section could be for any of the following: publications, languages, volunteer experience, or even hobbies
+- For example, this section could be for any of the following: awards, languages, volunteer experience, or even hobbies

 How to choose the right layout for your resume

 The chronological resume is the most common resume layout, and is appropriate for people at any stage in their career.
-The key feature of this layout style is that it lists each job you’ve held in the order in which you’ve held it, with the most recent position at the top.
+It lists your work history with the most recent job at the top.

-In most cases, the chronological resume layout is the clearest way to organize your qualifications for employers because your work experience section is generally what they care about most when reviewing your resume.
-However, if you have gaps in your work history, then a chronological resume may not be the best option.
+In most cases, the chronological resume layout is the clearest way to organize your qualifications because your work experience section is generally what they care about most when reviewing your resume.

 Here’s an example of a resume using a chronological layout: